quicwg/base-drafts/draft-ietf-quic-transport.md

 Servers MUST NOT send more than three times as many bytes as the number of bytes received prior to verifying the client's address.
-Source addresses can be verified through an address validation token (delivered via a Retry packet or a NEW_TOKEN frame) or by receiving any message from the client encrypted using the Handshake keys.
+Source addresses can be verified through an address validation token (delivered via a Retry packet or a NEW_TOKEN frame) or by processing any message from the client encrypted using the Handshake keys.
 This limit exists to mitigate amplification attacks.

 In order to prevent this limit causing a handshake deadlock, the client SHOULD